mdlog/nectiq/README.md

 **NECTIQ** is a cutting-edge Web3 gaming platform where users can predict cryptocurrency price movements and compete against others in real-time battles.
 Built with modern web technologies and blockchain integration, NECTIQ offers a seamless, secure, and engaging prediction gaming experience.

+> 🚧 **Development Status:** NECTIQ is currently in **development phase** and deployed on **Polygon Amoy Testnet only**.
+The platform is fully functional for testing and development purposes on the testnet environment.

 ### 🎯 What Makes NECTIQ Unique?

 **NECTIQ is a hybrid platform that combines three powerful Web3 categories:**